Submitty/submitty.github.io/_docs/developer/index.md

 ---

-We have created a new public Slack for Submitty Developers.
+We have created a new public Slack for Submitty Developers:
-Click on this link to join and ask questions:

 [Submitty Developers Slack](https://join.slack.com/t/submitty/shared_invite/enQtMzE1NzgyMzUzNzI5LWNkNjUzYmZjOWJkNzdlM2QzNTM3MGYwNmQwMzQ3NjAwODUwYjI4MTRlZDNjZTFlMTk4ZjUzN2MxNzRjNDIwZTU)

 Questions or comments can be sent to our Submitty support mailing